DanielCreggOrganization/week5-exceptions-lab-zainabajiboye/README.md

 #### DIY Exercise 1: Fixing Unchecked Exceptions and handling a checked Exception

 In this exercise, you will practice dealing with unchecked exceptions.
 Some exceptions can be fixed by correcting the code, while others need to be handled using `try-catch` blocks.
+Before you beging create a package called ``ie.atu.exceptions``.
+Place all you code in here.

 - **Task 1**: The following code contains two unchecked exceptions that need to be fixed.
 Identify and correct them.